 - Fractional Shares — M1 Finance will maintain your Pie allocations using fractional shares thereby fully investing your money.

 - Doesn’t Recognize Outside Holdings — In creating the portfolio allocations within your Pies, M1 Finance doesn’t recognize other investments, such as employer-sponsored retirement plans.

 - Not for Active Traders — M1 Finance isn't for active traders, such as day-traders.
 Whereas Motif Investing might be a better option.

 - No Tax-Loss Harvesting — TLH has become a common component among robo advisors, but M1 Finance doesn’t offer it.

 - No Mutual Funds — M1 Finance allows you to purchase only ETFs and stocks.

-M1 Finance has some similarities to Motif Investing with their up to 30 stocks/ETFs in one motif portfolio, but on a per trade basis than the annual fee M1 Finance charges.
+M1 Finance has some similarities to Motif Investing with their up to 30 stocks/ETFs in one motif portfolio.
 Motif is seeking more active traders whereas M1 is for primarily for buy-and-hold investors who prefer to select their own investments.
-If you’re looking for an investment platform that will enable you to trade for free, M1 Finance isn’t that service.

 If M1 Finance allowed investment in mutual funds, offered tax-loss harvesting, and retirement planning tools, we’d be giving this platform a higher rating.
 But apart from those three missing pieces, M1 Finance is very much worthy of consideration.